Phrogz/docubot/README.md

     ## Learning from Your Mistakes

 The results will be the same as above.

-_If you know you don't need identifiers generated for various elements, you can speed things up ever-so-slightly by adding `auto-id: false` in the metasection for any page._

 ## Editing the HTML Templates and Stylesheet
 TODO: _See the files in the `_templates` directory (and the `_root` directory inside it).
 Bone up on your Haml and Ruby skills._